 A sampling of previous guests at White Oak include President Clinton (who visited during his presidency and since), Colin Powell, Al Gore, Madonna, Mikhail Baryshnikov, Julia Roberts, and John Travolta.
 Plus, the heads of some of America’s top corporations, Nobel laureates, and foreign dignitaries.
 These are just some of the famous who have traveled to White Oak Plantation, located about 20 minutes from Amelia Island in northeast Florida.

 Getting into White Oak Plantation in previous years was only possible via invitation.
 However, a new open door policy is beginning (or, at least, a widening of the threshold.)
-Welcomed news, after a history of very limited access.
+Welcomed news, after a history of tight access.

 White Oak wants to attract corporate clients for business meetings and retreats.
 The public can also take a special tour of the animal conservation area (see more below and watch video of the rare Okapi).

 If you’re thinking “I’ve never heard of White Oak Plantation,” you’re not alone.
-Many haven’t, including some people who actually live in Nassau County and nearby city dwellers of the Jacksonville, Florida area.
-In past years, White Oak Plantation has not sought publicity, helping to shield its guests from the media and perhaps paparazzi-types.
-It is golfers who may know it better than most, since White Oak has allowed some to book tee times at its golf course in recent years.
+Many haven’t, including some people who actually live in Nassau County.
+In past years, White Oak Plantation had not sought publicity, helping to shield its guests from the media and paparazzi-types.
+It is golfers who may know it better than most, since White Oak has allowed some to book tee times in recent years.
 I was lucky to have had the opportunity to take a private tour of White Oak back in 2002.

 What was originally a rice plantation, then later cultivated for cotton and timber, has been developed into a wonderful sanctuary for both man and beast.
 A place offering ultimate seclusion with a unique animal conservation center.
 Straddling the St. Marys River on the Florida/Georgia border, this enchanting, private oasis is a magical place to learn about efforts to help save rare animals.
 But it also offers a golf course, an equestrian center with 25 miles of horse trails and jumps, multiple lodges, swimming pools, tennis courts, an archery range, a dance studio for performing artists, a yacht club, and even a couple of lanes of bowling.
 A very unique combination of amenities, a storied history, and the setting of a natural preserve.